 Accepting that engagement is the right characteristic to focus on in your startup, how can you go about getting this right?
 The key is learning what your users want and then giving them exactly that.

-In addition, product development at the company delivers excellent user response as users are heavily involved in developing new features.
-This example should be studied across your team to understand and appreciate how a patient and considered approach that places the user at the centre can work to deliver sustainable and real growth.
+In addition, product development at the company delivers excellent user responses as users are heavily involved in developing new features.
+This example should be studied across your team to understand and appreciate how a patient and considered approach that places the user at the center can work to deliver sustainable and real growth.

-There are many other ways that can be adopted to extract the right value from your product or service in order to foster engagement such as allowing users to enjoy the experience for example.
-However it is important to stick true to the values of your own startup when trying initiatives to engage users.
+There are many other ways that can be adopted to extract the right value from your product or service in order to foster engagement such as allowing users to enjoy the experience.
+However, it is important to stick true to the values of your own startup when trying initiatives to engage users.
 Sticking to your core demographic is good advice when trying to increase engagement.
-This is exactly what The Hunt did, intentionally appealing to young females and shunning what is not its core demographic.[br_tc]Conclusion
+This is exactly what The Hunt did, intentionally appealing to young females and shunning what is not its core demographic

-Growth and the pursuit of growth in a startup is extremely seductive.
-However, unless that growth is a by-product of user engagement, you can expect that the growth will cost you more in the long-term than it delivers in the short-term and will put your business at huge risk.
+Growth and the pursuit of growth in a startup are extremely seductive.
+However, unless that growth is a by-product of user engagement, you can expect that the growth will cost you more in the long term than it delivers in the short term and will put your business at huge risk.
 Building your startup from the bottom up and focusing on learning about your users to increase engagement will result in a company that delivers real value, and gives you the satisfaction of real movement on the growth needle.